Blopinpg1/Node-Notes-Cli/README.md

 ---

-> Made with ❤️ using Node.js, yargs, and Jest
+> Made with Node.js, yargs, and Jest